arturkw/dev-notes/kafka/Exam notes.md

 - each `zNode` can be watched for changes
 - responsible for broker registration with heartbeat mechanism
 - elects leader in case some brokers go down
+- stores data like: `ACL`, broker registration information, controller registration

 ## KRaft
  - ZooKeeper is a separate system which makes deploying Kafka more complicated for system administrators
  - Metadata failover is near-instantaneous with KRaft

+## Kafka Controller
+- In a `Kafka cluster`, **one (and only one)** of the brokers serves as the `controller`, which is responsible for managing the states of partitions and replicas and for performing administrative tasks like **reassigning partitions**.
+The election of that broker happens thanks to `Zookeeper`.
+- `Kafka Controller` registers handlers to be notified about changes in Zookeeper and propagate them across brokers in a Kafka cluster.

 ## Kafka Connect
 - by default any error encountered during conversion or transformation will cause connector to fail
 - connector configuration can also enable tolerating such errors by skipping them
 - it is possible to report errors to `dead letter queue`.
 Use `errors.deadletterqueue.topic.name` and optionally `errors.deadletterqueue.context.headers.enable=true`
 - Kafka Connect can provide `exactly-once semantics` for both sink connectors and source connectors, but achieving this support requires configuring the correct worker properties in the cluster.
 The ability to achieve exactly-once semantics is highly dependent on the type of connector and its design.
 Connectors must be designed to take advantage of the capabilities of the Kafka Connect framework for exactly-once processing.
+- **Kafka Connect** supports two modes of execution: **standalone (single process)** and **distributed**.
+In standalone mode, all work is performed in a single process, making it simpler to set up.
+However, standalone mode lacks some features such as fault tolerance.
 - Distributed vs Standalone mode??

 ## Kafka CLI commands